lambhunter0/BrickBreakerGame/BrickBeakerGame/Assets/readme.txt

 -player moves using transform.translate, maybe we will use physics
 	later (addforce) to allow for more "slippery" movement.

--added brick prefab (2D square collider)
--rendered all sprites "for android" (whatever that means)
+-added brick prefabs (2D square collider) for each type of block (1,2,3 and 4 hits accordingly) -rendered all sprites "for android" (whatever that means)